ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% fig "long-island/1800-1860-smithtown-presb-p9" "800" /%}}

-However, several entries for this Thomas Hallock, son of James, in the LongIslandSurnames.com database show his marriage to Sarah (25 Nov 1780 to 18 Jan 1847) occurred 08 Mar 1797 in Smithtown Long Island NY, confirming that Mary Hallock is indeed a "Smithtown woman" when she married Jonas, as stated in her son James' obituary.
+However, several entries for this Thomas Hallock, son of James, in the LongIslandSurnames.com database show his marriage to Sarah (25 Nov 1780 to 18 Jan 1847) occurred 08 Mar 1797 in Smithtown Long Island NY, confirming that Mary Hallock was indeed a "Smithtown woman" when she married Jonas, as stated in her son James' obituary.
 (23 Apr 1915, The Long-Islander, Huntington NY, p5, nyhistoricnewspapers.org.)
-This Thomas Hallock is noted in the same database as having the following children, corroborating that he is the father of James born 04 Aug 1800 and Sarah Ann:
+This Thomas Hallock is the father of Sarah A[nn], and also of James born 04 Aug 1800, corroborating the Hallock genealogy:

 >  1. James Hallock,   b.
 4 Aug 1800, Smithtown, Suffolk Co., LI, NY  d.
 4 May 1882, Smithtown, Suffolk Co., LI, NY (Age 81 years)  [natural]
 >